 The procedure for the selection process is called optimization or maximization.
 In the business world, almost all the decisions may be considered as optimization problems.
-The optimization can be applied not only to maximize profit and minimize the cost of production, the use of the optimal size, but also in the employment of the highest quantity of a productive factor.
+The optimization can be applied not only to maximize profit and minimize the cost of production, the use of the optimal size ad in the employment of the highest quantity of a productive factor.
 Optimization without constraints means that a business seeks to maximize the benefits or minimize costs without putting constraints on resources that will be used.
 The optimization effort can be not only one but several things simultaneously, so the problem becomes more complicated.
-There is a problem with optimization constraints when seeking to maximize utility or minimize the cost of an activity with the restriction that is certain pore size that can be placed (Carson & Mitchell, 1993).
+There is a problem with optimization constraints when seeking to maximize utility or minimize the cost of an activity with the restriction that is certain pore size that can be placed.

-The individual seeks to maximize his/her own benefit, cares only for his/her private benefits and costs, and utterly is indifferent to the consequences of acts of other members of society.
-The relationship between risk and
+The individual seeks to maximize his own benefit, cares only for his private benefits and costs, and utterly indifferent to the consequences of acts of other members of society.
+Even using market values to examine the sustainability of its investment idea.
+The relationship between risk and expected return is key to whether or not to an investment.